SciML/sciml.ai/_posts/2018-7-15-FunctionInputEPIRK.md

 but v0.6 versions should continue to work.
 A lot of help came from GSoC student Yingbo Ma (@YingboMa).

-## Jacobian Types: Sparse, Banded, etc.
+## Jacobian Types: Sparse, Banded, Matrix-Free, etc.

 ## 5th (Stiff) Order EPIRK Methods